EDIorg/taxonomyCleanr/documentation/instructions.md

 Once satisfied with the mapping from your raw taxa list to an authority, you should create a revision of your data with the updated taxa information using `update_data` (Figure 3).

 ![](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/update_data.png)
-Figure 3: Update your raw data table with `update_data`, which calls on the relationships contained in taxon_map.txt to create the revised table and the taxon.txt table.
+Figure 3: Update your raw data table with `update_data`, which calls on the relationships contained in taxon_map.csv to create the revised table and the taxon.txt table.

 The `update_data` function requires a few arguments:
 * **path** A path of the directory containing your raw data table.